ooaavee/beavis/README.md

 # Beavis CLI

-Beavis CLI library enables a web-cli support for ASP.NET Core applications.
-It is very easy to configure and of course develope new custom commands with .NET Core.
+Beavis CLI library adds a web-cli (terminal in web browser) support for ASP.NET Core applications.
+It's very easy to configure and of course develope new custom commands with .NET Core.

 ## Install